-Read More: Best Monitor For League Of Legends
+Read More: Best monitor for League Of Legends

-Not only should this monitor look excellent, but it also provides you with a solid 60hz refresh rate, AMD FreeSync, and a dedicated Game Mode.
+Not only should this monitor look excellent, but it also provides you with a solid 60hz refresh rate, AMD FreeSync, and a dedicated Game Mode

 Plus, despite all of this, the Samsung U32J59 can usually be found for under £350, which we think gives you some serious bang for your buck.

-Best Premium 1440p Monitor For PS5 - ASUS TUF Gaming VG27AQL1A
+Best premium 1440p monitor for PS5 - ASUS TUF Gaming VG27AQL1A

 A great budget option for the recently supported 1440p resolution is the ASUS TUF Gaming VG27AQL1A.
 A beautiful native contrast offers fantastic illumination in dark environments, especially great for long gaming sessions, and a staggering ELMB 1ms response time will allow you to be right in the heart of the action.

-An impressive 170Hz refresh rate will more than cover the 120Hz 1440p that the PS5 can utilise, and allows for good compatibility if you are intending to use this monitor for both PS5 and PC gaming.
+An impressive 170Hz refresh rate will more than cover the 120Hz 1440p that the PS5 can utilize, and allows for good compatibility if you are intending to use this monitor for both PS5 and PC gaming.
 Robust connectivity featuring HDMI 2.0 ports means you are able to seamlessly transition between platforms.

 NVIDIA G-SYNC will allow you to customise your refresh rates, allowing for crack-free gameplay and low latency.
 The smaller screen size will help out with visual focus, making the ASUS TUF Gaming VG27AQL1A a great choice for competitive gamers in genres such as FPS.

-An ergonomic stand features tilt, swivel, height and pivot adjustability, so you can freely customise the monitor's position to your liking.
+An ergonomic stand features tilt, swivel, height, and pivot adjustability, so you can freely customise the monitor's position to your liking.

-This display also features HDR10 and a whopping 1.5M:1 contrast ratio which should help bring the atmosphere of any game to life.
+This display also features HDR10 and a whopping 1.5M:1 contrast ratio, which should help bring the atmosphere of any game to life.

 Samsung Odyssey Neo G8